-- Apply profile settings (for non-Fiery Edge profiles) on page 32 - Edit black controls for Fiery Edge profiles on page 35
+- Apply profile settings (for non-Fiery Edge profiles) on page 33 - Edit profile settings for Fiery Edge profiles on page 36

 Apply profile settings (for non-Fiery Edge profiles)

 After you make or import measurements in Printer Profiler, the Apply settings window lets you set the profile's gamut mapping, separation settings, profile optimization, and viewing condition.
 It is highly recommended that you load existing settings from a factory default profile from your Fiery server and the type of paper (coated, uncoated) that you are profiling.